prinx/rejoice-docs/current/first-application.md

 #### The `before` method

 Our application is perfect so far.
 But we are saving the user's name to the database in the `message` method.
 This is actually not the recommend.
 While this is possible, the `message` method's role is not to interact with the database.
-Let's see some other ways by whichi we can display the last menu.
+Let's see some other ways we can display the last menu.
 We will make use of the `before` method of the menu class.

-The `before` method also called `before hook` allows us to run *any* logic we want before the menu is processed and displayed to the user.
-We will typically do things like saving thing to database will reside there.
+The `before` method also called `before hook` allows us to run *any* logic we want *before* the menu is processed and displayed to the user.
+We will typically do things like interacting to the database there.

 ```php
 class RegisterUser extends Menu